babelouest/glewlwyd/docs/INSTALL.md

 Initialize a PostgreSQL database:

-Check out [PostgreSQL documentation](https://www.postgresql.org/docs) and select your version for more information the used commands.
+Check out [PostgreSQL documentation](https://www.postgresql.org/docs) and select your version for more information on the following commands.

 ```shell
 $ psql -hlocalhost -Upostgres